 Important note: Disregarding the safety instructions above could result in damaging your Skydio product in a way that renders it ineligible for warranty coverage.
 Meaning, if you aren’t flying safely and your Skydio drone is damaged, we may not be able to help you.

 Skydio 2 is designed to be tough enough for minor bumps, scratches, and some collisions that don’t result in crashes, but if an unexpected collision or other incident happens during a flight, you’ll want to check your drone for damage before flying again.
 This check should include thoroughly cleaning all of the cameras, replacing any damaged propellers, plus removing and inspecting the battery to check for dents or other damage.

 Should a crash or collision occur which disables your Skydio drone, please contact our support team.
 We’ll get to the bottom of the issue and do our best to make it right.

 Be sure to contact us BEFORE you fly your drone again, even if it appears that your drone is still ok to fly!

 For any warranty claims, we may require you to send flight logs or other data from your drone or the Skydio 2 app to Skydio to verify what happened during the crash (Our support team can provide assistance with the process of sending flight logs).
+Do not reformat or factory reset your Skydio drone prior to contacting our support team.
 See our warranty for additional details.